Here's What Went Down With Kobee's Lip Balm After Shark Tank

 Kobee's Lip Balm knows how to go viral on social media

-For Gen Z founder, Kobee Harris, building a social media presence for Kobee's was a no-brainer.
-Not only does the company have an eye-catching website, Harris runs various social media accounts for Kobee's Lip Balm and uses them to have fun while also getting his products the exposure they need.
+For Gen-Z founder Kobee Harris, building a social media presence for Kobee's was a no-brainer.
+Not only does his brand boast an eye-catching website, he also runs various social media accounts to give his products the exposure they need.

 The young founder doesn't just sell sustainable lip balms, he educates and gives back

-So by now, you're probably aware that the young founder of Kobee's Lip Balm, Kobee Harris is eco-conscious and basically a sustainability guru.
-But, it doesn't just stop there.
-He's also trying his best on trying to educate people on the importance of sustainability.
-In a pinned post on the Kobee's Lip Balm instagram account, the young founder starts a video explaining that he's "sick of all the plastic and bad ingredients" and "companies telling us one thing, but producing another."
-In another informative post, he explains the effects of using petroleum jelly on our environment and on humans.
+It's pretty clear that Kobee's Lip Balm founder Kobee Harris is highly eco-conscious.
+But the business owner's commitment to sustainability doesn't stop with his products.
+Harris also uses his platform to educate people on the importance of being mindful of the impact waste has on the environment.
+In a pinned post on the Kobee's Lip Balm Instagram account, the founder explains that he's "sick of all the plastic and bad ingredients" found in everyday products.
+In another informative post, he explains why people should reconsider using petroleum jelly as a moisturizer, citing its harmful chemical composition.

 The entrepreneur is also giving back to help make changes.
 It was reported that Kobee's Lip Balm was donating a portion of its profits to non-profits focused on saving the environment, such as One Tree Planted, The Alliance for the Great Lakes, and Our Children's Earth Foundation.
 It's always amazing to hear how the younger generation is trying to make a difference for the future generations to come.